Film Spoilers and

 After Lawrence sawed off his own leg to break free, he shot Adam with the corpse's gun (but it was a non-lethal wound in the shoulder) and then crawled away for help (and presumably bled to death).
 When Zep entered the bathroom, Adam grabbed a toilet tank lid and bashed Zep to death.
 A tape revealed that Zep was also under the control of the "Jigsaw Killer" in order to save himself from a slow poisoning death and acquire an antidote.

-The film's twist was that the true mastermind behind the entire scheme was the man posing as the bloodied dead body.
+The film's twist was that the true mastermind behind the entire scheme was the man posing as the bloodied dead body on the floor.
 The dead body rose up, removed some of his makeup, and revealed himself as terminally-ill brain cancer patient, John Kramer - the "Jigsaw Killer" (Tobin Bell) (Flashback: "He's a very interesting person.
 His name is John...an inoperable frontal lobe tumor").

 A Scanner Darkly (2006)

-The Film Was a Treatise About Drug Abuse and the War Against It: Addicted and Psychotic 'Agent Fred' Didn't Know He Was Bob Arctor, or That Girlfriend Donna Was "Hank" - Her Undercover Plan Was To Get Him Addicted and Sent to New Path, To Produce Evidence Against It For Growing A Plant That Addictive Substance D Was Made From
+The Film Was a Treatise About Drug Abuse and the War Against It: Addicted and Psychotic 'Agent Fred' Didn't Know He Was Bob Arctor, or That Girlfriend Donna Was Posing as "Hank" - Her Undercover Plan Was To Get Him Addicted and Sent to New Path, To Produce Evidence Against It For Growing A Blue Flower-Plant That Addictive Substance D Was Made From

-Donna, posing as 'Hank,' had conspired to have addicted boyfriend Bob Arctor committed to the New Path Recovery Center (at the Santa Ana residence facility), where he would be transferred to a farm to work with plants (including a blue flower, "the flower of the future," used to manufacture Substance D).
-He was to live in a cell marked 4-G and given a new name - 'Bruce'.
+Bob's druggie pal and housemate Jim Barris ratted on him to 'Hank', who was soon revealed, when removing a scramble suit, to be Donna.
+She was part of a plan to have Arctor become addicted and then committed to the New Path Recovery Center (at the Santa Ana residence facility), where he would be transferred to a farm to work with plants (including a blue flower used to manufacture Substance D).
+He was to undergo tests, live in a cell marked 4-G, and given a new name - 'Bruce'.

 The film ended with an epilogue from author Philip K. Dick: "This has been a story about people who were punished entirely too much for what they did.
 I loved them all.
 Here is a list, to whom I dedicate my love."
 It listed fifteen individuals by name (one of whom was Dick himself) who were deceased or suffered brain damage, vascular damage, or psychosis due to drug abuse.